henkelmax/modrepo/docs/minecraft/voicechat/faq.md

   },
   {
     question: "Can I request new features?",
     answer: `If you consider this feature to be essential enough to be included in the base mod, you can suggest it on GitHub or on the Discord server.
-In all other cases you can use the <a href="/minecraft/voicechat/api/overview">API</a> to add this feature.`, },
+In all other cases you can use the <a href="/minecraft/voicechat/api/overview">API</a> to add this feature yourself.`, },
   {
     question: "Can you add compatibility with mod XY?",